semmlerino/CurveEditor/docs/debug_cleanup_plan.md

 ## Conclusion

-Implementing a proper logging system will improve code quality, make debugging more effective, and potentially improve performance by reducing unnecessary console output.
-This plan provides a structured approach to cleaning up debug statements while ensuring the application remains debuggable.
+The implementation of a proper logging system has significantly improved the code quality of the CurveEditor application.
+We have successfully:

+1. Created a centralized logging service with configurability for different log levels
+2. Replaced print statements with structured logging in all core components and services
+3. Established consistent logging patterns across the codebase
+4. Improved error handling through better exception logging

+This work makes debugging more effective while potentially improving performance by reducing unnecessary console output.
+The remaining work involves completing the debug cleanup in analysis operations and dialogs and implementing additional enhancements like log rotation and environment variable support.